sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 A script under the name `coredump_gen_handler` is added to `/usr/local/bin/` directory which will be invoked after a coredump is generated.
 The script first checks if this feature is enabled by the user.
 The script then verifies if a core dump file is created within the last 20 sec and if yes, it moves forward.

-The script invokes the show techsupport command, if the cooloff period configured by the user has passed.
+The script invokes the show techsupport command, if the global cooloff & the per-docker cooloff period has passed.
 The script will also independently check if the Max Size configured by the user has already exceeded and if yes deletes the core files incrementally.

 Potential Syslog messages which can be logged are:
 ```